The Horse that Led My Dad to Painting

 PORTRAIT OF INNOCENCE received Honorable Mention by Prof. Judith Brodsky, Rutgers University at the Duxbury Art Complex.
 This large-scale provocative monoprint of innocence and mass murder is seamed together in a 9-part bleed monoprint printed on 42" h x 31" w BFK gray paper.
 The image depicts a naked toddler sitting cross-legged on a chair in a photo studio, unaware that in the background lies a heap of naked dead male Armenian male bodies flanked by Turkish soldiers based on a photo taken during the Genocide of 1915.

-AN IMMIGRANT'S SONG GOES UNHEARD selected by the Judge of selection and Awards: Hollis Dunlap award received the Weiss Sisters Prize and purchased for the permanent collection of the NHP&CC.
-The print medium is unique and seldom utilized in such a distinguished way, and in a large scale.
-The image is from a photo of the artist's father, after a hard day's work and a warm ethnic dinner.
+AN IMMIGRANT'S SONG GOES UNHEARD selected by the Judge of selection and Awards: Hollis Dunlap.
+This monoprint received the Weiss Sisters Prize for printmaking, and purchased for the permanent collection of the NHP&CC.
+The printing medium is paper-litho that is seldom utilized in any distinguished way.
+The image is from a photo of the artist's father, who survived the Armenian Genocide, and held on to the dream of going back to his place of birth.

 Copyright © 2018 Monotypes and Monoprints - All Rights Reserved.